TannerNelson16/sprinkler_controller/README.md

 </p>

 In The Works:
--
-I'm currently building a PCB to provide a more clean version of what's pictured above.
+-The PCB as been tested and is fully functional.
+Feel free to utilize these designs!
 See the "PCB files" folder if interested.
-Will update when complete and tested.
 <p float="left">
   <img src="attachments/Sprinkler_Controller_PCB.png" width="1000">